marloquemegusta/tensorflow_object_detection_guide/README.md

 labels.txt is a file that will be used by the labelme2coco script that generates a dataset in coco format from the images and the annotations.It should be something like this:
 ![labels_txt](https://github.com/marloquemegusta/tensorflow_object_detection_guide/blob/master/labels_txt.PNG?raw=true)
 ### Config file
 In order to set up the parameters of the training process config files exist.
-You can find an example of the config file for your particular model in the tensorflow objetc detection api at models/research/object_detection/samples/configs.
+You can find an example of the config file for your particular model in the tensorflow object detection api at models/research/object_detection/samples/configs.
 Just grab the one that matches your model and lets edit it.
 You will need to edit the following fields:
 - num_classes: set it to match the number of classes you have
 - fine_tune_checkpoint: the path to the file "model.ckpt" inside the folder of your pretrained model.
 If you are using the suggested structure the path would be "pretrained_models/name_of_your_model/model.ckpt"
 - train_input_reader: input_path must be the path to your tfrecord files.
-If you are going to use the provided notebook, this path will be soemthing like "training/tfrecord/coco_train.record-?????-of-00100" (00100 may vary depending on how big your dataset is). label_map_path is the path to the labelmap.pbtxt file we created earlier "training/label_map.pbtxt"
+If you are going to use the provided notebook, this path will be something like "training/tfrecord/coco_train.record-?????-of-00100" (00100 may vary depending on how big your dataset is). label_map_path is the path to the labelmap.pbtxt file we created earlier "training/label_map.pbtxt"
 - eval_input_reader: the same that before. input_path sould be something like "training/tfrecord/coco_val.record-?????-of-00050" (remember 00050 may vary depending on the length of your dataset). label_map_path is the same "training/label_map.pbtxt"
-This repo is suplied with pre-configured config files for the models and the dataset included as samples
+This repo is supplied with pre-configured config files for the models and the dataset included as samples

 ## Training the model
 If everything went fine, you can now open the included jupyter notebook.
 It will guide you through the following steps:
-- Check the instalation of the API
+- Check the installation of the API
 - Creation of the proper dataset.
 Train, test and evaluation splits will be produced and each of them will be converted to coco format and finally to tfrecord files
 - Training the model
 - Exporting the trained model as a frozen inference graph